×

 2. Community Service and Social Development – raising the aspirations and standards within British Muslim communities

-Means Testing
+Means Testing and Zakat Eligibility

 The Aziz Foundation prioritises scholarships for candidates who can demonstrate that they cannot afford all or part of the tuition fees for their proposed Masters course.

-In addition to the above criteria, you will have to demonstrate that you would not be able to self-fund your course.
+You will have to demonstrate that you would not be able to self-fund your course.
 The Foundation will apply the following test, using information you supply, social indicators and available data, to determine your financial means:

 • A list of the secondary school(s) you attended, which acts as an important social indicator